Mayo Paediatric Centre

 In 2005, we opened the Mayo Paediatric Centre.
 It remains the only free healthcare facility available to the local population and delivers essential medical services for children under the age of 14.
 The illnesses we commonly encounter are direct consequences of living conditions in the camp: gastrointestinal and respiratory tract infections, malnutrition, and malaria.
 Easily remedied, these conditions can – if left untreated – lead to more serious problems.
-As of June 2019, the centre has seen a total of 249,084 outpatient consultations and has admitted 22,999 patients.
-13,741 patients have been referred to public hospitals for further treatment.
+As of June 2020, the centre has seen a total of 264,300 outpatient consultations and has admitted 24,021 patients.
+15,198 patients have been referred to public hospitals for further treatment.
 EMERGENCY covers the costs of laboratory examinations and specialist referrals for all patients.
-In 2017 alone, we saw around 50 children each day.
-Half of our patients were less than one year old.
+In 2019 alone, we saw around 60 children each day, one in five of whom were malnourished.

 Two years ago, we decided to broaden the scope of our work in Mayo, introducing obstetric and gynecological services in order to perform check-ups on pregnant and breastfeeding women.
 In 2017, we saw an average of 35 obstetric and gynecological visits per day.
 We also provide a postnatal service at home for women whose pregnancies we have monitored.

 To help as many children as possible, our doctors, nurses and ‘health promoters’ organise health education outreach courses; screening sessions for malnutrition; monitoring for pregnant women; reproductive health services; and vaccination programmes throughout the camp.
 Our health promoters travel around the camp’s various neighborhoods, providing information to mothers about essential hygiene practices and ensuring that our patients are following their prescribed courses of medication correctly.
 Once a week, doctors and nurses from the Mayo Paediatric Centre run screening services and provide vaccinations throughout the camp.
-In 2017, our team provided 15,610 vaccinations for mothers and babies.
-As of June 2019, our health promoters have delivered a total of 54,306 outreach visits.
+In 2019, our team provided more than 15,000 vaccinations for mothers and babies.
+As of June 2020, our health promoters have delivered a total of 58,064 outreach visits.

 Our outreach work also extends to local schools, and in 2017 a total of 6,390 children took part in nutrition and health education classes within educational establishments.
 This work has been possible thanks to the collaboration of Mujaddidon, a Sudanese NGO.